How to Fix Burner won’t turn off on GE JS760SLSS (Electric Range)

 Burner won’t turn off

-This step-by-step repair guide walks you through fixing burner won’t turn off on your GE JS760SLSS (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll show you how to fix a burner that won’t turn off on your GE JS760SLSS (Electric Range).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving themselves a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.